Jenna Johnson Has Bachelorette Party On The Road With ‘Dancing With The Stars’ Besties

-Jenna Johnson is finishing up the final leg of the Dancing with the Stars Live! tour, but that doesn’t mean her wedding is taking a back seat.
-Plans for Johnson’s spring nuptials to fellow DWTS pro Val Chmerkovskiy are in full swing, so it’s no surprise that the pretty pro dancer was feted with an epic bachelorette party hosted by some of her DWTS besties—while they were on the road.
+Jenna Johnson is finishing up the final leg of the Dancing With the Stars Live! tour, but that doesn’t mean her wedding is taking a back seat.
+Plans for Johnson’s spring nuptials to fellow DWTS pro Val Chmerkovskiy are in full swing, so it’s no surprise that the pretty pro dancer was feted with an epic bachelorette party hosted by some of her DWTS besties — while they were on the road.

-In a sweet Instagram post, Jenna Johnson revealed that some of her closest Dancing with the Stars girlfriends threw her a surprise bachelorette party while they were on the road for the DWTS Live! tour.
-Johnson captioned a series of photos of herself posing with fellow dancing queens Witney Carson, Britt Stewart, Hayley Erbert, Lindsay Arnoldm and Emma Slater during the on-the-road bachelorette bash in Las Vegas.
+In a sweet Instagram post, Jenna Johnson revealed that some of her closest Dancing With the Stars girlfriends threw her a surprise bachelorette party while they were on the road for the DWTS Live! tour.
+Johnson captioned a series of photos of herself posing with fellow dancing queens Witney Carson, Britt Stewart, Hayley Erbert, Lindsay Arnold, and Emma Slater during the on-the-road bachelorette bash in Las Vegas.

 Johnson revealed that her bachelorette party included a decked out all-girls party bus and a trip to see the contemporary circus show Absinthe at Caesar’s Palace in Las Vegas.
 Jenna Johnson is pictured wearing a tiara and a sash in some of the photos.